knpuniversity/oauth2-client-bundle/README.md

         // ...
     }

-    // override all public functions, call the method on the internal $this->client object
+    // override all public functions and call the method on the internal $this->client object
     // but add caching wherever you need it
 }
 ```